-Call and Response-Natural Minor
+Call and Response-Melodic Minor

-- Process: - Basic: Divide class into teams of 5-8.
-The instructor or Student A musically sings a tonal pattern on a neutral syllable or tonal syllables from Part II, Chapter 3.3.
-Student B (a) repeats the pattern as closely as possible, (b) makes only one change in the pattern, or (c) repeats the pattern in retrograde (reverse); Students C and D, etc. engage in the same process.
+- Basic: Divide class into teams of 5-8.
+The instructor or Student A musically sings a tonal pattern on a neutral syllable or tonal syllables from Part II, Chapter 7.7.
+Student B (a) repeats the pattern as closely as possible, (b) makes only one change in the pattern, or (c) repeats the pattern in retrograde (reverse); Students C and D, etc. engage in the same process. - Variation I: Each new call begins with either the first pitch or the last pitch of the previous call as designated by the instructor or team leader.